sada-kubsad/sada-kubsad.github.io/_posts/2019-02-25-Group-in-SAML-to-SAP.markdown

 ![Alt Text](/assets/images/2019-02-25-Group-in-SAML-to-SAP/2.gif)

 ### 2.2 Assign users to the application
-An administrator can control which users or groups have access to the aplication.
+An administrator can control which users or groups have access to the application.
 For this demo, I set User Assignment Required to No.

 Go to: Portal > Enterprise Applications > Properties >User Assignment required set to No.